PurnabrataPanja/quiz-app/README.md

-# 🧠 Interactive Quiz App – Task 3
+# 🧠 Interactive Quiz App

 This project is part of my **Web Development Internship** with **ApexPlanet Software Pvt.
 Ltd.**, offered via the **AICTE Internship Portal**.